ggouws/HPC_RNAseq/README.md

   <br>
   <font size="4"><b>2.4) Set up your conda profile</b></font>
   <br>
-  If you have never run conda before on the Bessemer you might have to initialise your conda, to do this type:
+  If you have never run conda before on the Bessemer, you might have to initialise your conda.
+To do this type:

   ```
   conda init bash